deepsea-inria/pasl/pctl/doc/pctl.md

 The sequential convert function should always compute the same result as the ordinary convert function given the same input.

-#### Examples

-TODO

 Derived operations
 ------------------

-### Type-level operators

-Sometimes, as we will see in this section, the pctl defines a function that both takes as template parameter an iterator class and extracts from that iterator class the type of the items that are referenced by the iterator.
+***Type-level operators*** Sometimes, as we will see in this section, the pctl defines a function that both takes as template parameter an iterator class and extracts from that iterator class the type of the items that are referenced by the iterator.
 For this purpose, the pctl defines a few type-level functions whose purpose is to extract from the iterator the corresponding value, reference and pointer types.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 namespace pasl {